 Overall, warm showers seem to be preferable at night, while cold ones are better suited for the morning as a quick “wake-me-up.”
 Both can be utilized in different ways to help alter your mood, energy levels and muscle function.

-- Begin with just about 30 seconds of a cold shower.
-You may want to start by standing in a comfortably warm shower and then gradually lowering the temp until it’s very cold.
+- Begin with just about 30 seconds.
+You may want to start by standing in comfortably warm water and then gradually lowering the temp until it’s very cold.

-- As you get used to withstanding the effects of the cold, increase the time you continuously stay in the cold water, up to 2–3 minutes or even more if you’re capable.
+- As you get used to withstanding the effects of the cold, increase the time you continuously stay in the cold water, up to two to three minutes or even more if you’re capable.

-- Another method ifs the “contrast shower,” which is a technique that involves alternating between cold and hot water.
+- Another method is the “contrast shower,” which is a technique that involves alternating between cold and hot water.
 You can do this by going back and forth between one minute of very cold water, followed by one minute of recovery in a warm/hot temp, and so on.
-Complete the cycle about three to seven times (the total shower time will be somewhere around 10 minutes).
-This alternation will help to open up your blood vessels and get blood pumping throughout your body.
+Complete the cycle about three to seven times.
+(Total time will be somewhere around 10 minutes.)
+This alternation will help open up your blood vessels and get blood pumping throughout your body.

 - As far as where to aim the water, you can either stand directly under the shower head or direct the water to specific parts of the body and muscles that are inflamed or tight.
 You may experience the most benefits and biggest “rush” if you allow the water to hit many different parts of your body, especially your head, neck, shoulders and back.

-- How cold should the water be in order to provide these cold shower benefits?
+- How cold should the water be?
 Aim to get the temp down to about 50 to 60 degrees Fahrenheit or slightly cooler, which will feel almost freezing.

-- It’s a good idea to finish your shower with warm water in order to make the experience seem enjoyable, which makes it more likely you’ll stick with it.
+- It’s a good idea to finish with warm water in order to make the experience seem enjoyable, which makes it more likely you’ll stick with it.

 That being said, it’s probably best to avoid very cold showers if you’re dealing with certain health problems, such as: